 Speaker of the House Paul Ryan of Wisconsin

 Speaker Paul Ryan has retained his powerful Constitutional office, in which he is second in line of Presidential succession.
-First elected to represent Wisconsin’s First Congressional District in the House of Representatives in 1998, Speaker Ryan gained recognition and notoriety as the Chairman of the House Budget Committee by working to reign in federal spending and increase accountability to taxpayers.
-In addition to serving on the House Budget Committee, Speaker Ryan served on the House Ways and Means Committee, focusing on simplifying the tax code and making health care more affordable and accessible.
+First elected to represent Wisconsin’s First Congressional District in the House of Representatives in 1998, Speaker Ryan gained recognition and notoriety as the chairman of the House Budget Committee by working to reign in federal spending and increase accountability to taxpayers.
+In addition to serving on the House Budget Committee, he served on the House Ways and Means Committee, focusing on simplifying the tax code and making health care more affordable and accessible.

 In January 2010, Speaker Ryan unveiled the “Roadmap for America’s Future,” a proposal to eliminate the federal deficit, reform the tax code, and preserve entitlements for future generations.
-In addition to utilizing across- the-board tax cuts to stimulate the economy, Speaker Ryan’s proposal would have privatized a portion of Social Security and privatized Medicare.
+In addition to utilizing across- the-board tax cuts to stimulate the economy, his proposal would have privatized a portion of Social Security and privatized Medicare.
 While the “Roadmap for America’s Future” failed to achieve congressional passage, the bill did become the foundation for House Republicans’ efforts to create an alternative to the Affordable Care Act (ACA), better known as Obamacare.

 Shortly after his unsuccessful campaign as Governor Mitt Romney’s vice-presidential candidate during the 2012 election, Speaker Ryan reintroduced a modified version of the “Roadmap for America’s Future,” which sought to balance the budget within 10 years by cutting spending, reforming poverty programs, and importantly, reforming the health care entitlements—the largest drivers of deficit spending and debt.
-Regarding specifics on health care reform, the “Path to Prosperity” proposal addressed Medicare and Medicaid reform by converting the federal share of Medicaid spending into a block grant indexed for in?ation and population growth.
+Regarding specifics on health care reform, the “Path to Prosperity” proposal addressed Medicare and Medicaid reform by converting the federal share of Medicaid spending into a block grant indexed for inflation and population growth.
 While this new version also failed to receive passage, it documents Speaker Ryan’s health care reform ideas, which likely will be thoroughly considered in the coming weeks.

 Upon his assumption of the Speaker’s Office in August 2015, Speaker Ryan vigorously supported the Empowering Patients First Act (EPFA), legislation originally sponsored by Representative Tom Price, who is President-elect Trump’s designee for the position of secretary of Health and Human Services (HHS).
 A potential roadmap for replacing the ACA, EPFA would create and expand tax deductions and credits to aid in the purchasing of health insurance, promote state-based high-risk insurance pools, create individual and small employer membership associations and association health plans, allow for interstate insurance markets, and would reform malpractice lawsuits.